namhcmutpd/MCU-LAB_1/README.md

 All simulations in Proteus use STM32 with the same source, so it is easier to manage the code.

 When you need to simulate any exercise, just remove the corresponding comment.

+Default State of each exercise written in "USER CODE BEGIN 2 -> USER CODE END 2"